• Home

 The Evolution of Double Extortion Tactics

-UK Regulatory Context & the Resilience Bill
+UK Regulatory Context and the Resilience Bill

-The legislative environment in the United Kingdom has evolved to meet these sophisticated threats.
-The Cyber Security & Resilience Bill 2026 has introduced stringent reporting requirements, forcing firms to disclose incidents to the NCSC within 72 hours of detection.
 This transparency is designed to improve national-level threat intelligence and protect critical infrastructure.
 For the modern board, "Cyber Maturity" is no longer a technical aspiration; it's a measurable business metric.
 Organisations must now demonstrate a robust security posture to satisfy insurers, shareholders and regulators.
 We help firms move from risk to resilience by aligning technical controls with these new legal mandates.
-Immediate Response.
-Rapid Containment.
-Total Recovery.

 Initial Access Mechanisms

 Initial access brokers (IABs) now dominate the threat landscape.
-These specialised actors breach perimeters then sell that access to high-tier affiliates on the dark web.
-Access prices vary based on company revenue, with credentials for UK firms often fetching between £500 & £8,000.
+These specialised actors breach perimeters and then sell that access to high-tier affiliates on the dark web.
+Access prices vary by company revenue, with credentials for UK firms often priced between £500 and £8,000.
 Phishing remains the primary vector.
-According to the Microsoft Digital Defense Report 2023, identity-based attacks have surged by 10-fold in a single year.
-These campaigns often target the supply chain resilience against ransomware by exploiting trusted third-party relationships.
+According to the Microsoft Digital Defence Report 2023, identity-based attacks have surged by 10-fold in a single year.
+These campaigns often target the supply chain resilience against ransomware by exploiting trusted third-party relationships.Effective vulnerability management is essential.

-Lateral Movement & Privilege Escalation
+Lateral Movement and Privilege Escalation

-Traditional security models are obsolete.
-The modern threat landscape demands a Zero Trust architecture built on three uncompromising pillars: verify explicitly, use least privileged access & assume breach.
-This shift moves the focus from a hardened network edge to a granular, identity-centric model.
-Defending against a ransomware ransomware campaign requires more than surface-level protection.
-It necessitates a disciplined approach where every access request is fully authenticated, authorised & encrypted before access is granted.
+Defending against a ransomware campaign requires more than surface-level protection.
+It necessitates a disciplined approach where every access request is fully authenticated, authorised and encrypted before access is granted.
 Organisations must operate under the constant premise that their environment is already compromised.
 Resilience is found in containment.

 Identity as the New Perimeter

-Data Governance & Purview Integration
+Data Governance and Purview Integration

-Containment & Eradication Steps
+Containment and Eradication Steps

-Communication & Legal Obligations
+Communication and Legal Obligations

 Transparency is a regulatory necessity.
 Under the Data Protection Act 2018, UK organisations must notify the Information Commissioner’s Office (ICO) within a strict 72-hour window if a data breach poses a risk to individuals.
 Failing to meet this deadline can result in significant financial penalties and reputational damage.
 Managing stakeholder expectations is equally vital.
-You must provide clear, factual updates to clients & partners to maintain trust during periods of downtime.
+You must provide clear, factual updates to clients and partners to maintain trust during periods of downtime.

 The National Cyber Security Centre (NCSC) maintains a firm stance against paying ransoms.
 Research from Cybereason in 2022 indicated that 80% of organisations that chose to pay a ransom suffered a second attack, often by the same threat actor.
 Paying does not guarantee data recovery; it merely funds the criminal ecosystem.
 Your focus must remain on a clean recovery process rather than a financial settlement.

-The Power of Managed Sentinel & Defender
+The Power of Managed Sentinel and Defender

 Strategic Resilience with CyberOne

-Building Unshakeable Resilience & Recovery
+Building Unshakeable Resilience and Recovery

-The landscape of ransomware ransomware continues to evolve, with the UK government’s Cyber Security Breaches Survey 2024 revealing that 70% of medium businesses identified a breach or attack in the last 12 months.
+The landscape of ransomware continues to evolve, with the UK government’s Cyber Security Breaches Survey 2024 revealing that 70% of medium businesses identified a breach or attack in the last 12 months.
 Shifting from a reactive posture to one of mature resilience requires more than just tools.
 It demands a structured framework built on Zero Trust principles, robust identity security and a verified recovery plan that ensures business continuity.

 True resilience is found in the ability to withstand, respond and recover with precision.
 As a Microsoft Solutions Partner with verified security credentials, we specialise in the optimisation of Microsoft Sentinel and Defender to turn complex telemetry into actionable intelligence.
 Our UK-based 24/7 Security Operations Centre acts as your strategic guardian; we provide the elite expertise needed to mitigate risks before they escalate into crises.
 Immediate detection.
 Rapid containment.
 Seamless recovery.